voltrb/docs/en/docs/model_classes.md

 ## Model Classes

-By default all collections use the Model class by default.
+By default all collections use the Model class.

 ```ruby
     page._info.class